-How many houses has your Realtor held open?
+How many open houses has your realtor held?

 It might seem obvious, but a low number of open houses is often directly tied to a lower number or no offers.
 Talk to your agent about hosting another open house, especially after you've made any upgrades to the features of your home.

 Showings are different than open houses in that they are one-on-one appointments between interested buyers and Realtors.
 If there haven't been many showings, it's no wonder that your property is going stale on the market.
 Be sure to set up a few more before reducing your listing price.